-The International Livestock Research Institute (ILRI) is a non-profit institution helping people in low- and middle-income countries to improve their lives, livelihoods and lands through the animals that remain the backbone of small-scale agriculture and enterprise across the developing world.
-ILRI is a CGIAR research centre co-hosted by Kenya and Ethiopia and with 14 other offices across Africa and Asia.
+The International Livestock Research Institute (ILRI) is a non-profit institution helping people in low- and middle-income countries to improve their lives, livelihoods, and lands through the animals that remain the backbone of small-scale agriculture and enterprise across the developing world.
+ILRI is a CGIAR research center co-hosted by Kenya and Ethiopia and with 14 other offices across Africa and Asia.